apache/couchdb/test/README.md

 Mango Tests
 ===========

-CouchDB should be started with ./dev/run -a testuser:testpass.
+CouchDB should be started with `./dev/run -a testuser:testpass`.

-To run these, do this in the top level directory:
+To run these, do this in the Mango top level directory:

     $ virtualenv venv
     $ source venv/bin/activate